2021 Houston Astros season: May

 Outfielder Kyle Tucker recorded a breakout season in 2021: from May 1 through the end of the season, he batted .320 and led the AL in on-base percentage, slugging and OPS.

-During the May 7 game versus the Toronto Blue Jays, designated hitter Yordan Álvarez drove in the 100th run of his career, doing so in 114 game as part of a 10–4 victory.
+During the May 7 game versus the Toronto Blue Jays, designated hitter Yordan Alvarez drove in the 100th run of his career, doing so in 114 game as part of a 10–4 victory.
 He was the seventh-fastest player to reach 100 RBI in league history and the fastest to do so since the expansion era started in 1961.
 The next game, he homered and drove in three more in an 8–4 loss to the Blue Jays for 103 RBI in 115 games.

 In the May 25 contest versus the Los Angeles Dodgers, Greinke became the 135th pitcher in major league history to reach 3,000 career innings.
-José Altuve was hitless in four at bats to end a 17-game hitting streak, the longest in the major leagues to that point in the season.
+Jose Altuve was hitless in four at bats to end a 17-game hitting streak, the longest in the major leagues to that point in the season.

 June

 On June 4, Zack Greinke threw his first complete game since April 19, 2017, and first as a member of the Astros.
 He allowed six hits with one run and one walk and three strikeouts in a 13–1 win over the Toronto Blue Jays at Sahlen Field in Buffalo, New York.
 Martín Maldonado hit a grand slam, and Carlos Correa homered twice to lead the Astros' 16-hit attack.

 In the June 6 contest versus the Blue Jays, infielder Aledmys Díaz suffered a fracture in his left hand on a hit by pitch delivered from Ross Stripling.
 Díaz was expected to miss six to eight weeks.

+Down to the Astros' final strike in the ninth inning on June 15, Carlos Correa belted a solo home run to take the contest against the Texas Rangers into extra innings.
+The Rangers took another lead in the tenth inning, 3–2.
+In the bottom of tenth, Jose Altuve belted a walk-off grand slam for a 6–2 Astros' win.

-On June 15, José Altuve hit a walk-off grand slam against the Texas Rangers.
-The next day, he continued with a lead-off home run against Texas; Altuve is the first player in major league history to have a walk-off grand slam and then a lead-off home run in the following game.
+The following day, June 16, Altuve connected for a lead-off home run against Texas; Altuve became the first player in major league history to record a walk-off grand slam and then a lead-off home run in the following game.
 The Astros won that game, 8–4, to sweep their in-state rivals and realize their 12th win in their past 16th games.
 Third baseman Alex Bregman injured his left quadriceps in the first inning of the June 16 game as he attempted to avoid hitting into a double play.
 Catcher Garrett Stubbs was recalled from Triple-A Sugar Land to take his place on the 25-man roster.

 Altuve hit his 150th career home run on June 23, served up by Thomas Eshelman of the Baltimore Orioles.